 We quickly store our bags and walk towards the old town centre: lots of stairs and steep climbs, narrow streets and cobbled lanes (behind which other stairs hide) and magnificent views over sheer cliffs.
 See the ruins of the Norman castle, the Coiro, Parrella, Merlino, Paternò and Campagna palaces and the Palazzo Ducale.

-The trek is challenging, mainly because of the considerable height difference, but feasible without any special equipment.
-Along the way, you will notice the signs for the Ponte nepalese (Nepalese Bridge), a walk at 650 metres altitude that connects Salemm and Marcirosa climbing routes.
+The trek may pose a challenge due to the significant elevation changes, but it is still achievable without requiring any special equipment.
+Along the way, you'll notice the signs for the Ponte Nepalese (Nepalese Bridge), a suspension bridge at 650 metres that links the Salem and Marcirosa climbing routes.

 We arrive in Pietrapertosa at the end of a rather tricky climb.
-We are right next to the jagged peaks of the Dolomites: looking up, we can see a section of the via ferrata (Italian for iron way, a protected climbing route).
-Just a few minutes to recharge, we are ready to wander through the borgo, the highest municipality in Basilicata.
+We are right next to the jagged peaks of the Dolomites.
+Looking up, we can see a section of the via ferrata (Italian for iron way, a protected climbing route).
+A few minutes to recharge, and we are ready to wander through the borgo, the highest municipality in Basilicata.

-At dinner, a taste of the rich local cuisine is a must: Podolica meat and cheese, Arraganate potatoes and the inevitable Pepertoni cruschi.
+A taste of the rich local cuisine is a must at dinner: Podolica meat and cheese, Arraganate potatoes and the inevitable Peperoni cruschi.
 As we return to our B&B, we can't help looking upwards: the starry sky of Castelmezzano is the perfect ending to a day that had us exclaim a lot of "wow".

 Craco was abandoned in 1963 after a landslide, and its inhabitants moved a few kilometres away in the new Craco Peschiera.
-Today, the only wandering around peacefully beyond the fences are donkeys and a few sheep.
+Today, donkeys and a few sheep are the only ones wandering around peacefully beyond the fences.
 It is not possible to enter the hamlet independently for safety reasons, but you can still visit the town on a guided tour.

-A setting for numerous films, many tourists come here every year, attracted by the surreal and somewhat sinister atmosphere of this unmissable village surrounded by gullies.
+A setting for numerous films, many tourists come here every year, attracted by the surreal and somewhat sinister atmosphere of this unmissable village surrounded by steep ravines.

 The road we take is a succession of hairpin bends winding through thick green vegetation that will gradually turn into a Far West landscape: red ground and ochre grasslands where waves of clay emerge.

-Before being eventually evacuated, Craco was a flourishing borgo, a strategic military centre and a university seat.
+Before evacuation, Craco was a flourishing borgo, a strategic military centre and a university seat.
 In the 15th century, many buildings rose beneath its 20-metre-high Norman tower that still unmistakably outlines the cityscape.
 The place is also a World Monuments Fund site.

 A sudden storm surprises us just before we arrive in Matera.
 The rain doesn't stop falling even when we park near an inviting norcineria (a kind of delicatessen).
-We take the opportunity to nibble on cold cuts and try the Caciocavallo podolico, one of Lucania's best-known products.
+We take the opportunity to nibble on local salami and try some caciocavallo podolico, one of the best-known Basilicata products.

-Suddenly, we are delighted by the sight of a street vendor sprouting up out of nowhere and, equipped with our new (and superexpensive) umbrellas, are finally ready to begin the exploration.
+Suddenly, we are delighted by the sight of a street vendor sprouting up out of nowhere and equipped with our new (and super expensive) umbrellas we are finally ready to begin the exploration.

-The exhibition of rock, roofs, and nature leave us speechless.
-It's strange to think that this UNESCO World Heritage site was once described as 'the shame of Italy.
-Casa Grotta, a cave house in Vico Solitario, well recreates the harsh rural life of yesteryear.
+The exhibition of rock, roofs, and nature leaves us speechless.
+It's strange to think that this UNESCO World Heritage site was once described as 'the shame of Italy'.
+Casa Grotta, a cave house in Vico Solitario, recreates the harsh rural life of yesteryear.

 Matera needs (and deserves) more than one day, but we don't have much time and spend pretty much of it entering every church and historic building we come across while wandering among rocky outcrops, steep steps and stone alleyways.
 You should be smarter and study a plan of attack in advance.